 Inanimate object(s) or still life.
 It can be any object in any place, the emphasis being the object rather than its surroundings.

-Curator: Kristie Girvan, The Corner London
+Curator: Kristie Girvan, Head of Production, The Corner London

 Loyal.
 Passionate.
 Fiery.
 Determined.
 These are some of the attributes Kristie is best known for her role as Head of Production at The Corner.
 Since 2013 she has been helping grow and mould the most versatile and talented, fun and down-to-earth integrated production department in London.